 This is a guest blog by Phillip Smyth that logically follows the series of recent blogs of mine that describe, in broad strokes, populist demagoguery and its role in the current campaign for President.
-(See http://clarespark.com/2012/09/10/index-to-blogs-on-populist-demagoguery/.)
+(See https://clarespark.com/2012/09/10/index-to-blogs-on-populist-demagoguery/.)
 I have been interested for years in the overlap between anarchism of the Left and Right, for both had a strong presence at KPFK-FM in Los Angeles, the local Pacifica Foundation radio station.
 Perhaps the most salient characteristic of the radio station and Pacifica stations in general, was the overwhelming “rage against the machine”.
 By this, I refer not only to an aversion to technocratic society and to scientific expertise, but to the very notion of equality before the law.
 Lawlessness (anti-statism, anti-Americanism, anticapitalism) was the very air we breathed, and that I, as Program Director, could only weakly resist, given the composition of our programmers and the counter-culture audience.
 Was it a coincidence that I was purged while preparing for a defense of science?

 An Anarchist By Any Other Name

 Ron Paul has had a number of titles attached to his name and his campaigns for president; “true conservative”, “libertarian maverick”, and according to the Week Magazine he is a, “self-described ‘strict constitutionalist’”.
 Rarely, is the term “anarchist” applied to the ideology and philosophical base of the Paul campaign.